Skip to main content

 • Equity: Whether benefits are distributed fairly across target populations.
 Evidence includes disaggregated outcome data by gender, location, wealth quintile, and disability status.
 Example: "Cost per outcome achieved was identical across all wealth quintiles."

 These four dimensions must be evaluated together.
-A programme can be economical but ineffective, or efficient but inequitable, and neither represents true value for money.
+A program can be economical but ineffective, or efficient but inequitable, and neither represents true value for money.

 Key Components